zed-alpha/shadow-gadgets/README.md

 ### ViewGroups

-Several specialized subclasses of common `ViewGroup`s are included mainly as helpers to set shadow properties on `View`s from attributes in layout XML, without the need for extra code.
+Several specialized subclasses of common `ViewGroup`s are included mainly as helpers that allow shadow properties to be set on `View`s from attributes in layout XML, without the need for extra code.
 They all implement a [common interface][ShadowsViewGroup] with a few properties that are mostly conveniences for setting a single library value on all child `View`s.